Find Grad Schools

 14 Yearly Graduations

 The most popular school in the United States for other public admin students seekinga doctor's degree is Indiana University of Pennsylvania - Main Campus.
 Roughly 10,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,570 per year, while in-state graduate students, on average, pay $9,288 per year.
-For the 2020-2021 academic year, 14 doctor's degrees were handed out to other public admin majors at IUP.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 36% were women.
+The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
+During the most recent year for which we have data, 14 people received their doctor's degree in other public admin from IUP.
+About 75% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #2